Computer-Based Exams are now at PSI Testing Centers as of 12/10/24. Questions? Email exam@pncb.org.

 Review the content outline and more on our Exam Resources page, to see what types of items will be on the exam, and compare this to your preparation and experience.
 This content outline has been prepared from research that described the practice characteristics of CPNPs and other APRNs across the country as they provide specialty behavioral / mental health care to children and adolescents.
 Exam candidates should assess their knowledge and expertise for each exam content area.

 No, because certification exams are secure, and important efforts are made to ensure that security, some of which you noticed at the testing center.
 This security is a requirement for exam accreditation.
 While we understand that people want to learn from their mistakes, releasing questions (with or without answers) exposes exam questions that are still in use on exams.
-Once those questions are shared outside of the secure exam environment, the security and integrity of the exam is compromised.
-However, if you are unsuccessful on the exam, your report will offer information about strengths and weaknesses in topic areas that may be helpful to considering future study needs.
+Once those questions are shared outside of the secure exam environment, the security and integrity of the exam are compromised.
+However, if you are unsuccessful on the exam, your report will offer information about strengths and weaknesses in topic areas that may be helpful in considering future study needs.

 Exam-takers should know common, generic drug names applicable to the role of the certification exam being taken.
 Many brand names, while still discussed commonly in practice, are no longer available in brand name form.
 PNCB strives to only include brand names of medications that are fully available.
 When medication names are needed or cited in an examination question, PNCB will typically list both generic and brand names when appropriate.
 All brand and generic names referenced are correct and available to the best of our knowledge at the time of the publication of the examination form.
 Each question included in PNCB examinations is reviewed multiple times, with different subject matter expert groups, who assess and validate content (including medication names) for accuracy.
 This process precedes, and is in addition to, rigorous, routine statistical analysis on every scored item.